New Bedford Veterans’ Advisory Board to Hold Ceremony Honoring U.S. Soldiers, Sailors Lost in WWII’s Exercise Tiger

-Exercise Tiger was a D-Day dry run which was ambushed by a German E-boat flotilla and resulted in America’s costliest incident of World War II, second only to Pearl Harbor.
+Exercise Tiger was a D-Day dry run that was ambushed by a German E-boat flotilla and resulted in America’s costliest incident of World War II, second only to Pearl Harbor.
 The surprise attack sank two American vessels and severely damaged a third.
-This year marks the 75th Anniversary of Exercise Tiger.
-It is the 30th annual commemoration in New Bedford.
+This year marks the 79th anniversary of Exercise Tiger.

-A memorial ceremony is planned to honor the service members who perished in this incident on Saturday, April 27, 2019 at 1:00 p.m. at the Exercise Tiger Memorial at Fort Taber Park, 1000 Rodney French Boulevard in New Bedford.
-In case of inclement weather, the indoor ceremony will be held inside the Low Tide Yacht Club, also located at Fort Taber Park immediately adjacent to the Exercise Tiger Memorial.
+A memorial ceremony is planned to honor the service members who perished in this incident on Saturday, April 29, 2023, at 1:00 p.m. at the Exercise Tiger Memorial at Fort Taber Park, 1000 Rodney French Boulevard in New Bedford.
+In case of inclement weather, the indoor ceremony will be held inside the Fort Taber Military Museum, also located at Fort Taber Park immediately adjacent to the Exercise Tiger Memorial.